ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 ```
 and `Seq.t` which is merely a type alias for `unit -> 'a Seq.node`.
 The whole
 point of this definition is the type of the second argument of `Seq.Cons`, which
-is a function returning a sequence while its `list` sibling is a list.
+is a function returning a sequence while its `list` counterpart returns a list.
 Let's
 compare the constructors of `list` and `Seq.node`:
 1. Empty lists and sequences are defined the same way, a constructor without any
    parameter: `Seq.Nil` and `[]`.